 Vegetable Butter Crystallization/Graininess: How to Eliminate

-Crystallization occurs when a vegetable butter melts, either intentionally or accidentally during warm conditions, and then cools back down too slowly.
+Crystallization or graininess occurs when a vegetable butter melts, either intentionally or accidentally during warm conditions, and then cools back down too slowly.

-To eliminate crystallization, carefully heat your butter to the point where it fully melts.
+Carefully heat your butter to the point where it fully melts.
 We recommend using a double boiler, and we discourage use of a microwave.
-Most butters melt at 113°F (45°C).
-You do not want to overheat the butter as that makes it harder to cool it down properly, but some experts recommend continuing to heat the butter at just above the melting point for a few extra minutes.
-For Shea Butter, we recommend heating it to 175°F (80°C) and allowing it to remain heated at this temperature for 20 minutes.
+We recommend heating vegetable butters, particularly Shea Butter and Mango Butter to 175°F (80°C) and allowing it to remain heated at this temperature for 20 minutes.

 Just like with culinary baking/cooking, you may need to experiment to find out what works best with your equipment.

-Immediately pour the butter into your desired container(s) and then place in the freezer (recommended) or refrigerator for rapid cool down.
-If you can, have the jars that you plan to use sitting on a cooking sheet, and use the cookie sheet to simultaneously transfer all the jars into the the freezer or refrigerator quickly.
-Once your butters have cooled to room temperature, they can be removed from the freezer or refrigerator.
+Immediately pour the butter into your desired container(s) and then place in the refrigerator (recommended) to allow it to rapidly cool down.
+If you can, have the jars that you plan to use sitting on a cooking sheet, and use the cookie sheet to simultaneously transfer all the jars into the the refrigerator quickly.
+Once your butters have cooled to room temperature, they can be removed from the refrigerator.